Genetic Testing You Can Trust

 By selecting embryos to transfer that have been genetically tested, you can significantly increase the chances of a healthy pregnancy and baby.
 PGT, which you may see referred to as preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD), has been proven to improve pregnancy rates and reduce the chance of miscarriage, and it can also unlock the mystery of unexplained infertility, recurrent miscarriages and failed IVF cycles.

-PGT gives your physician a valuable tool to increase the chances of success with an elective single embryo transfer (eSET).
+PGT gives your physician a valuable tool to increase the chances of success with an elective single embryo transfer (eSET), which may give you A Quicker Path to PregnancyTM.
 Transferring one euploid embryo reduces the risk of multiples and helps reduce the emotional, financial and health risks of transferring untested embryos that may appear “normal” from a subjective visual interpretation.

 PGT can be valuable for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with: